RustyKnight/JAHud/README.md

 }
 ~~~~

-Basically these are called AFTER the animation effects have completed, meaning you don't need to try and "guess" when the Hud's animation has completed, espically helpful when switch states
+Basically these are called AFTER the animation effects have completed, meaning you don't need to try and "guess" when the Hud's animation has completed, espically helpful when switch states.

-The API also provides both global and instance configuration support, allowing for an adaptable solution, because there's always that one screen that just wants to be different 🙄
+The API also provides both global and instance configuration support, allowing for an adaptable solution, because there's always that one screen that just wants to be different.